JoshuaKGoldberg/Goldblog/content/blog/tslint-to-eslint-config/index.md

 ---
-title: "Migrating from ESLint to TSLint Part 2: tslint-to-eslint-config"
+title: "Migrating from TSLint to ESLint Part 2: tslint-to-eslint-config"
 date: "2019-11-17T23:45:56.117Z"
 description: "Now that TSLint is being deprecated, let's look at how tslint-to-eslint-config converts your TSLint configuration to ESLint."
 ---

 > Howdy!
 > This blog post is a technical discussion on migrating how [tslint-to-eslint-config](https://github.com/typescript-eslint/tslint-to-eslint-config) migrates configurations from from TSLint to ESLint with [@typescript-eslint](https://typescript-eslint.io).
-> If you're curious about TSLint's history, go back to [TSLint to ESLint Part 1: Historical Drama](../tslint-to-eslint-history).
+> If you're curious about TSLint's history, go back to [TSLint to ESLint Part 1: Historical Context](../tslint-to-eslint-history).

 ## `tslint-to-eslint-config`